GARLIC: GPT-Augmented Reinforcement Learning with Intelligent Control for Vehicle Dispatching: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset.} \quad We use two datasets with different scales for experiments: one is located in lower and midtown Manhattan, New York City, USA\footnote{https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq/about\_data}, and the other larger dataset is the taxi trajectory data from the core area of Hangzhou, Zhejiang Province, CHN\footnote{Prviate dataset.
-To protect data copyright, we will share the full dataset through academic collaboration only once the paper is accepted by a conference or journal.}.
+To protect data copyright, we will share the full dataset through academic collaboration only.}.
 More details can be found in Appendix A.

 \textbf{Metrics.} \quad We use the Euclidean distance metric, \emph{Error}, to assess the discrepancy between predicted actions and the driver’s actual driving intentions.
 Additionally, the \emph{empty-loaded rate} metric is employed to measure the efficiency of the car-hailing service, which is another widely used metric in transportation systems \cite{cao2021optimization}.